Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 Two of Stauffer's many trademarks.

 The Stauffer name is not uncommon in Switzerland, but it appears that there were only two generations of this Stauffer family involved in the company; father and son.
-The son must be Jules Stauffer (1808 - 1884), who set up the London branch of the company in the 1830s, in which case the father must be Charles Philip Stauffer as recorded on Jules' marriage certificate.
+The son presumably must be Jules (Julius) Stauffer (1808 - 1884), who set up the London branch of the company in the 1830s, in which case the father must be Charles Philip Stauffer as recorded on Jules' marriage certificate.
 There was some association between Julius Stauffer and Robert Stauffer, Son & Co. but this is not clear; it may be a family relationship that helped Jules get established in London.

 Watches made in Stauffer's Atlas factory in La Chaux-de-Fonds carry one of their registered trademarks, which are discussed in a later section.
-The one shown here with SS&Co under three triangles is frequently seen on early wristwatches.
-This mark was used on Stauffer's own highest quality movements.
+The mark shown here with SS&Co under three triangles is frequently seen on early wristwatches.
+Initially this mark was reserved for use on Stauffer's highest quality movements.
 At one time I thought that this trademark was used exclusively on movements made in Stauffer's own factory, but I have also seen Fontainemelon calibres stamped with this mark.

 Because of the size and financial power of the London operation, when Stauffer ordered watches from other manufacturers they could require that Stauffer's own trademarks be put onto the watches.
 The best known of these are the second trademark shown here, the initials S&Co under a crown inside and oval, the name "Peerless", and a symbol of the upper torso and head of a ram.
-These Stauffer trademarks were used on watches bought by Stauffer & Co.
-London from IWC, Eterna and Fontainemelon.
+These Stauffer trademarks were put onto watches made by IWC, Eterna and Fontainemelon.

 Stauffer & Co., London